jonasgroendahl/githubtester/README.md

 # githubtester

 PROGRAM :
-devices:*
+Realtime.co program

-DEAL WITH CONFLICTS:
+DEAL WITH CONFLICTS WITHOUT USING GITHUB EXTENSION: https://help.github.com/articles/resolving-a-merge-conflict-from-the-command-line/
-https://help.github.com/articles/resolving-a-merge-conflict-from-the-command-line/

-GUIDE :
+GUIDE HOW BRANCHES & COMMIT/PULL WORK :
 https://guides.github.com/activities/hello-world/

 HOW TO:

 1.Download github app
 2.Copy files from web page
 3.Create Branch and open the project using VS from the GitHub App
-4.Save Changes
-5.Commit using Github VS extension https://visualstudio.github.com/
+4.Commit using Github VS extension https://visualstudio.github.com/ and push to server
-6.PULL hvis det skal overføres til en anden branch "master" 6.1 afvikle pulls på hjemmeside
+(OPTIONAL)
+5.Pull to overwrite another branch with current branch